a) Basis of preparation

 highly probable forecasted transactions and, accordingly, applies cash

-flow hedge accounting for such relationships.
+fl ow hedge accounting for such relationships.
 Re-measurement gain/loss

-on such non-derivative financial liabilities is recorded as a part
+on such non derivative financial liabilities is recorded as part of

 re-classified in the statement of profit and loss as revenue in the